soukathit/BOBJUsersAndGroups-using-Java/README.md

 The users and groups are loaded into a SAP HANA database.
 Any database can be used to stored the data.
 We need to use the respective jdbc JAR files for the program to work.

-The java program can be executed by running the shell script from the config files folder.
+The java program can be executed by running the shell script from the config files folder (BOBJUSersAndGroups_Script.sh).
+Please modify the shell sript to add the path of the JAR files and BOBJUsersAndGroupsMain.properties properties file.

+The SAP BOBJ CMC URL , username and  password needs to be provided in the BOBJUsersAndGroupsMain.properties folder.
+The authentication it uses is Enterprise.